-Unauthorized entry onto the property of the University or into a University facility or any portion thereof that has been reserved, restricted in use or placed off limits; unauthorized presence in any University facility after closing hours; and unauthorized possession or use of a key/access card to any University facility are prohibited.
-Unauthorized activities shall include, but are not limited to, entry, use or occupancy to which students are not permitted by virtue of enrollment, employment, class schedule, and/or gender in facilities restricted by gender.
-University areas that are restricted include, but are not limited to, all building roofs, fire escapes, steam tunnels, elevator shafts, equipment and mechanical storage rooms and construction sites.
-The use of fire escapes is strictly limited to emergency purposes.
+Any University facility or portion thereof that has been reserved, restricted in use, or placed off limits;

+Any University facility after closing hours;

+Possession or use of another individual’s key/access card to any University facility;

+Entry, use, or occupancy to spaces which students are not permitted, such as spaces limited by virtue of enrollment, employment, class schedule, and/or gender in facilities restricted by gender;

+All building roofs, fire escapes, steam tunnels, elevator shafts, equipment storage, mechanical rooms, and construction sites;

-Duplication, manufacture, possession, or loaning of any key/access card or unlocking device for use on University facilities, locks or other property on University premises without proper authorization are prohibited.
+Duplication, manufacture, possession, loaning, or use of any key/access card or unlocking device for use on University facilities, locks, or other property on University premises without proper authorization; and

-Entrance doors for on-campus housing facilities are locked 24-hours a day.
-Guests must meet their resident-host at the entrance door to gain entry into the building.
-A resident must escort non-residents at all times.
+Entering a residential facility without being escorted by a resident or failure to escort non-residents.

 3.35 Intimidation

-Conduct in any form that involves an expressed or implied threat to interfere or that has the purpose or reasonably foreseeable effect of interfering with an individual’s personal safety, safety of property, academic efforts, employment or participation in University sponsored activities, and causes the person to have a reasonable apprehension that such harm is about to occur, is prohibited.
+Conduct in any form that involves an expressed or implied threat to an individual’s personal safety, safety of property, academic efforts, employment, or participation in University sponsored activities is prohibited.

+3.36 Unwanted Physical Contact

+Unwanted physical contact by a student upon another is prohibited.
+Examples include kissing, hugging, and backrubs.

-3.36 Physical Assault
+3.37 Physical Assault

-Physical assault of another person is prohibited and includes, but is not limited to:

-Use of physical force, violence, intoxicants or other substances to restrict the freedom of action or movement of another person, and/or endangers the health or safety of another person;

-Unwanted physical touching by one person upon another, with or without use/threatening display of a weapon, and regardless if obvious or aggravated bodily injury is sustained.
+Physical assault by a student on another is prohibited.
+Examples include use of physical force, violence, intoxicants, or other substances to restrict the freedom of action or movement of another, and/or endanger the health or safety of another, regardless if obvious or aggravated bodily injury is sustained.

-3.37 Instigation/Provocation
+3.38 Instigation/Provocation

-The face-to-face use of personally abusive epithets that, when addressed to any person, are inherently likely to provoke immediate violent reaction whether or not the reaction occurs is prohibited.
+The face-to-face use of personally abusive epithets that, when addressed to another, are inherently likely to provoke immediate violent reaction whether or not the reaction occurs is prohibited.

-3.38 Disorderly Conduct
+3.39 Disorderly Conduct and Other Disturbances

-Disorderly conduct is behavior that intentionally or recklessly creates a risk of public inconvenience, annoyance or alarm without proper authority.
-These behaviors are prohibited and include, but are not limited to, fighting, engaging in violent behavior, making unreasonable noise, obstructing vehicular or pedestrian traffic, disturbing a lawful assembly, and streaking.
+Disorderly conduct that intentionally or recklessly creates a risk of public inconvenience, annoyance, or alarm without proper authority is prohibited.
+Examples include participating in or hosting noisy or loud parties/gatherings or other public disturbances on or off campus, making unreasonable noise, fighting, engaging in violent behavior, obstructing vehicular or pedestrian traffic, disturbing a lawful assembly, and streaking.

-Students may also be charged with Disorderly Conduct for participating in or hosting noisy or loud parties or other public disturbances on or off campus.
-Loud parties consist of two or more individuals whose conduct leads to noise complaints.

-3.39 Discrimination, Harassment, and Retaliation
+3.40 Discrimination, Harassment, and Retaliation